bpkapkar/bpkapkar/README.md

 ### Hi there 👋

-I'm Bhushan Kapkar, a passionate Data Scientist from india. my passion for Data lies with creating best possible insights and making them come true value for the business.
+I'm Bhushan Kapkar, a passionate Data Science from india. my passion for Data lies with creating best possible insights and making them come true value for the business.
 I take great care in the insights, value for buiness and code quality of the things I build.

 📫 How to reach me **bpkapkar@gmail.com**
 <img align="right" alt="Coding" width="400" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif">